-I went to my local Walmart to see what kinds of products they sell there for backpacking and to see whether one could assemble a lightweight backpacking kit for a beginner backpacker or boy scout with what they sell.
+I went to my local discount store to see what kinds of products they sell there for backpacking and to see whether one could assemble a lightweight backpacking kit for a beginner backpacker or boy scout with what they sell.
 The selection wasn’t that great and is oriented more for car camping, but I did manage to pick up a few interesting items, including a $1 folding knife, a 1 pound plastic tarp (from the hardware area) for $15, and a set of three “weather-resistant” roll-top stuff sacks from Outdoor Products for $12 (MSRP $16), sized as shown:

 - 2 Liter Sack: 7.75 by 13 inches